-Metal and natural finished timber bench seats with complementary metal litter bins and bollards.
-High quality picnic shelters and BBQ's are to be distributed in potentially high use areas.
-Metal finish to be black powder -coated.
+Metal and natural thristhed timber bench seats with complementary metal litter bins and bollards.
+High Standard Energex park and pedestrian lighting with black powder coal finish located at major.
+Contemporary design sufte of park-type furniture and shefters.

-Signage: Park type/standard metal pole for the pedestrian/bike path; other signage to be in accordance with the
+Bremer River by providing furniture quality picnic shelters and BBQ's are to be distributed in potentially high use areas.
+Metal finish to be black powder -coated,

-'General Guideline' section of this Document.
+Park type/standard metal pole for the pedestrian/blke path, other signage to be in accordance with the 'General Guideline' section of this Document.